satyam1459/Jalan_Technologies_Problem/README.md

 16. If a combination is found, the combination is printed to the console.

 That's an overview of the provided code.
 It aims to find a combination of numbers from an input array that sums up to zero using a recursive approach and backtracking.

+## Time complexity
+In the worst case scenario, where all combinations are considered, the number of combinations grows exponentially with the size of the input array.
+Each element in the array can be either included or excluded in a combination, resulting in 2^N possible combinations.

+Therefore, the overall time complexity of the findZeroSumCombination function is O(2^N), dominated by the exponential growth of the number of combinations.

+## Space Complexity
+ Both the recursive calls and the output space, the overall space complexity of the given code is O(N).